opencomputeproject/OCP-HM-AMC-Auxiliary_Management_Controller/docs/SMC_Specification/Auxiliary_Management_Controller.md

 ### SPDM
 AMC *shall* comply with the following SPDM requirements:

-- Support SPDM 1.2.2 [DSP0274] or later while maintaining backward compatibility with SPDM 1.1.
+- Support SPDM 1.2.2 ([DSP0274](https://www.dmtf.org/dsp/DSP0274)) or later while maintaining backward compatibility with SPDM 1.1.
 Signature endianness *shall* follow SPDM 1.2.2 or later.
 - Comply with the revised PCI-SIG Component Measurement and Authentication (CMA-SPDM) ECN that was published on September 20, 2023.
-- Comply with the Secured Messages using SPDM over MCTP Binding Specification, Version 1.1.1 or later.
+- Comply with the Secured Messages using SPDM over MCTP Binding Specification ([DSP0276](https://www.dmtf.org/dsp/DSP0276)), Version 1.1.1 or later.
-- Comply with the Secured Messages using SPDM Specification, Version 1.1.1 or later.
+- Comply with the Secured Messages using SPDM Specification ([DSP0277](https://www.dmtf.org/dsp/DSP0277)), Version 1.1.1 or later.
 Mutual authentication is not required.
-- Comply with the Security Protocol and Data Model (SPDM) over MCTP Binding Specification, Version 1.0.2 or later.
+- Comply with the Security Protocol and Data Model (SPDM) over MCTP Binding Specification ([DSP0275](https://www.dmtf.org/dsp/DSP0275)), Version 1.0.2 or later.
 - Must not drop the response if RESPOND_IF_READY is not received within WTMax amount of time after sending an ERROR message with an ErrorCode equal to ResponseNotReady.
 - Be ready to respond to SPDM requests within a maximum of 2 second after main power is applied.
 - SPDM MCTP interpacket delay shall be less than 40 ms.